openssl/openssl/README-QUIC.md

 - Since QUIC is the basis of HTTP/3, support for QUIC also enables applications to use HTTP/3 using a suitable third-party library.

-- Future implementations of OpenSSL QUIC will offer support for 0-RTT connection initiation, allowing a connection to be initiated to a server and application data to be transmitted without any waiting time.
+- Future versions of OpenSSL will offer support for 0-RTT connection initiation, allowing a connection to be initiated to a server and application data to be transmitted without any waiting time.
 This is similar to TLS 1.3's 0-RTT functionality but also avoids the round trip needed to open a TCP socket; thus, it is similar to a combination of TLS 1.3 0-RTT and TCP Fast Open.

-- Future implementations of OpenSSL QUIC will offer support for connection migration, allowing connections to seamlessly survive IP address changes.
+- Future versions of OpenSSL will offer support for connection migration, allowing connections to seamlessly survive IP address changes.

-- Future implementations of OpenSSL QUIC will offer support for the QUIC Datagram extension, allowing support for both TLS and DTLS-style use cases on a single connection.
+- Future versions of OpenSSL will offer support for the QUIC datagram extension, allowing support for both TLS and DTLS-style use cases on a single connection.

 - Because most QUIC implementations, including OpenSSL's implementation, are